 Simple Fresh And Healthy

 So this potato salad is using only fresh herbs and an Olive oil-lemon-garlic dressing.
-No mayo, no sausage, and stuff.
+No mayo and other unhealthy stuff.
 Just Simple and healthy.
 I like to serve it with some Fresh fish, their amazing together.
 After all, fish doesn’t need thick sauces or other heavy stuff that will cover its taste.
 Just a neat, light salad like this.

 And it definitely complements any type of meat as well.
 But especially grilled meat.